 If you enjoy hot cocoa or love chocolate, you will find the chocolate cosmos flower irresistible.
 It has velvety, deep brownish-red petals, much like rich liquid chocolate.
 The gorgeous flowers also give off a sweet chocolaty scent when they bloom in late summer.
 William Thompson first cultivated the chocolate cosmos in 183513, and it soon spread to many home gardens.

-Although it's native to Mexico, the chocolate cosmos doesn't grow in the wild anymore.
+Although it's native to Mexico, the chocolate cosmos no longer grows in the wild.
 By the 1970s, only a few rare species existed, conserved in the Kew Gardens.
 Of course, you could try to grow the chocolate cosmos in your garden, but it will take a lot of work.

-We know we have talked about slipper orchids earlier, but this rare flower deserves a separate place in this list.
+We know we talked about slipper orchids earlier, but this rare flower deserves a separate place.
 We also call it the Gold of Kinabalu.
 It is an inflorescence with about 3 to 6 large individual flowers with variations of its yellow and red-brown color scheme.
 It usually has a pair of striped petals, the slipper petal, and the dorsal sepal.

 If you are wondering who the Rothschild’s slipper orchid is named after, that would be Baron Ferdinand de Rothschild, an honored orchid grower of the Victorian era5.

-The night-blooming cereus is a common name for several cacti that all have flowers that bloom only at night.
+The night-blooming cereus is a common name for several cacti with flowers blooming only at night.
 The queen of the night, or Kadupul flower, is the most popular, and most people assume it is the only night-blooming cereus.
 We also call it the dutchman’s pipe cactus, jungle cactus, lady of the night, etc.